Expansion Project FAQS

 Q.How big is the new library going to be?

 A. The Building Committee is working closely with architectural firm Drummey Rosane Anderson Inc. (DRA) to design a nimble 21,000-25,000 sq. foot facility that will encompass the MA Board of Library Commissioner’s (MBLC) requirements for seating, shelving and parking for 20 years to come.
+The preliminary design came in at 25, 982 sq ft.

 Q. How much will the new library cost?